Questions that businesses ask when considering a 100% Done-for-You Knowledge Centre.

 5. Establishes you as the go-to expert in your field

-6. Boosts traffic, improves lead quality, makes the selling easier and you’ll win more customers.
+6. Boosts traffic, improves lead quality, simplifies selling, and helps you win more customers.

 7. More comprehensive than a blog or FAQ page – each topic is a detailed 1000-1500 word article and usually 80% of the article looks at what’s happening in the industry and 20% is where/how you fit in.